joshstern1/DistributedComputing/docker/README.md

-# Volunteer Node Container Using Docker
+# Volunteer Node Container Using Docker and Kubernetes
 In our cloud, volunteers offer up their computers to run cloud jobs.
 To do this, we run docker containers on the volunteer nodes that can receive jobs from the master server, run these jobs, and return the output to the master server (which is actually serving as the client in this case).

 ## Installing Docker